onlinecity/wp-gatewayapi/readme.txt

 4. Contact Form 7: Creating a "recipient groups" selection field.

 == Changelog ==

+= 1.5.2 =
+* Compable with WordPress 5.0.3.
+* Fix: Excel-export of recipients did not work unless "SMS Inbox" was enabled.
+* Fix: Notices in Excel-export.

 = 1.5.1 =
 * Updated Danish translations (primarily the two-factor settings and frontend).